15 Young Adult Enemies To Lovers Books You Must Read

 2. Mating the Huntress (Monsters and Mates)

 This is a paranormal romance about a werewolf and a werewolf hunter.
-So our heroine (Chastity) is a werewolf hunter, and she is ready to get her first kill.
+So our heroine (Chastity) is a werewolf hunter, ready to get her first kill.
 She wants to prove to her family that she can be a hunter.
 This very attractive werewolf in town has been flirting with her.
 Also, she allows him (Luke) to ask her on a date and uses this date as an opportunity to go and kill him.

 Mating the Huntress